Mrec2/QuizMatrix-backendV2/README.md

 # QuizMatrix-backendV2

-# Project on Hold 😕
+## Issue Resolved! 🎉

 Hey everyone,

-Just a heads up: our project is currently on hold.
-Why, you ask?
-Well, seems like the Tomcat plugin we're counting on isn't playing nice with the latest Jakarta EE specs.
+Great news!
+We've managed to solve the problem, and now the Maven version of the project is up and running smoothly.

-The deal is, the current plugin versions are a no-go for handling these specs, and it's causing us a bit of a headache.
+As previously mentioned, we were facing compatibility issues with the Tomcat plugin and the latest Jakarta EE specs.
+However, after some thorough troubleshooting, we've found a solution that works.

-We're in full troubleshooting mode, exploring different options.
-One of the ideas on the table is switching over to Spring Boot, which has a rep for playing nice with Jakarta EE specs.
+We considered various options, and one of them involved transitioning to Spring Boot, known for its seamless integration with Jakarta EE specs.
+However, we were able to address the issue without resorting to this change.

-Thanks for hanging tight and bearing with us while we sort this out.
-We'll keep you posted on our next moves.
+We appreciate your patience and support throughout this process.
+Your understanding has been invaluable as we navigated through these challenges.

-Cheers for being part of this journey!
+Thank you for being a part of this journey!

 Best,
 [Juan Mario](https://github.com/Mrec2)